Local, state, and federal laws

 - The tenant complained in good faith to a governmental authority, not a newspaper, or some other organization, about potential building code or health ordinance violation;

-- The lessor has knowledge of the complaint; and
+- The lessor knows the complaint; and

 - The lessor terminates the tenancy or refuses to renew the lease.